Exposure Compensation for Wildlife Photography

 MG 4946 L

-Yesterday when I was at Jetty Park I came across a Little Blue Heron and Snowy Egret walking along the dark rocks that lined the inlet.
+Yesterday when I was at Jetty Park I came across a and Snowy Egret walking along the dark rocks that lined the inlet.
 And the photos made me decide to do a post about exposure compensation.
 How you set your exposure compensation depends in part on the metering method you use.
 Here are two of the more common metering methods for shooting wildlife:

 1. Spot Metering: